Welcome to today's edition of the Rush 24-7 podcast.

 2018.

-They're all gonna be gone.
+They're all going to be gone.

-Uh, ladies and gentlemen, Obama's plan would set a national eligibility threshold for Medicaid, the uh federal state insurance program for low-income Americans at 133% of poverty.
+Obama's plan would set a national eligibility threshold for Medicaid, the federal state insurance program for low-income Americans at 133% of poverty, the Senate preference, rather than 150% of the federal poverty level as opposed, proposed by the House.

-So the states are being incentivized to go higher and go sign up wards of the state.
+So, the states are being incentivized to go higher and go sign up wards of the state.

-Now there's no public option, right?
+Now, there's no public option, right?

-They're big time touting, no public option.
+They're big time touting no public option.

-Under the White House proposal, states would get 100% federal funding.
+But listen to this provision under the White House proposal, states would get 100% federal funding.

-We'll get 100% federal funding for any newly eligible Medicaid participants for four years from 2014 to 2017, with 95% reimbursement in the following two years and 90% after that.
+We'll get 100% federal funding for any newly eligible Medicaid participants for four years from 2014 to 2017 with 95% reimbursement in the following two years and 90% after that.

 We're talking about bankrupting the country.